 There has been no intentional negative focus in the creation of this article.
 A factual rundown of all major historical events affecting the Chinese in America will readily show that most landmark developments—from the founding days of the USA to recent decades—simply were detrimental for them.
 The American treatment of its own ethnic-Chinese population (among others) and the ethno-specific targeting of this particular group of fellow immigrants leaves a lot to be desired.

 To be fair, not everything bad that happened to the Chinese in America should be construed as being solely due to ethnic persecution.
 During the Great Depression, San Francisco Chinatown residents perpetuated and capitalized on negative stereotypes, such as staging “spontaneous” knife fights between “opium-crazed” triad members for passing guided-tour groups to attract visitors.
-Additionally, there were situations created by the Chinese community, particularly in the 1960s, that brought on justifiable police raids and ensuing investigations, such as their underground sweat-shop operations and human trafficking, etc. Yet, similar activities by other groups, such as the Italian-American mafia, have not resulted in any wholesale ethnic discrimination that was written into law, as in the case of the Chinese.
+Particularly in the 1960s, there were situations created by the Chinese community, such as underground sweat-shop operations and human trafficking, that brought on justifiable police raids and ensuing investigations.
+Yet, similar activities by other groups, such as the Italian-American mafia, have not resulted in any wholesale ethnic discrimination that was written into law, as in the case of the Chinese.

 Do civil rights apply to Asian Americans?